 # at /etc/init.d/td-agent...TD_AGENT_OPTIONS="... -vv"...

-This approach does not work on
+This approach does not work on the

 systemd environment because

-init.d's start routine and ignore other options.
+init.d's startup routine and ignores the other options.

 -vv to your command line: